-- 1. Scope.
+1. Scope.
 All documents and materials produced in the course of discovery of this case, including initial disclosures, responses to discovery requests, all deposition testimony and exhibits, and information derived directly therefrom (hereinafter, collectively, "documents"), are subject to this Order concerning Confidential Information as set forth below.
-As there is a presumption in favor of open and public judicial proceedings in the federal courts, this Order will be strictly construed in favor of public disclosure and open proceedings wherever possible. - 2.
-Definition of Confidential Information.
+As there is a presumption in favor of open and public judicial proceedings in the federal courts, this Order will be strictly construed in favor of public disclosure and open proceedings wherever possible.

+2. Definition of Confidential Information.
 As used in this Order, "Confidential Information" is defined as information that the producing party designates in good faith has been previously maintained in a confidential manner and should be protected from disclosure and use outside this litigation because its disclosure and use are restricted by statute or could potentially cause harm to the interests of the disclosing party or nonparties.
-For purposes of this Order, the parties will limit their designation of "Confidential Information" to the following categories of information or documents: - Personnel files and other employment files relating to Plaintiff and Defendants' employees' performance, discipline, or other matters where the employee may have an expectation of privacy;
+For purposes of this Order, the parties will limit their designation of "Confidential Information" to the following categories of information or documents:

+Personnel files and other employment files relating to Plaintiff and Defendants'

+current or former employees' employment files including records on performance, discipline, or other matters where the employee may have an expectation of privacy;

-- Personally Identifiable Information, including social security numbers, bank or other financial account information, and date of birth of Plaintiff, and current or former employees of Defendants. - Medical information of Plaintiff, and current and/or former employees of Defendants; - Documents submitted to the EEOC and/or the Kansas Human Rights Commission which are not publicly available; - Proprietary, organizational or other confidential business records, including records created by Defendants, and/or records relating to or from customers or clients of Defendants; - Financial and/or tax records of Plaintiff and Defendants to the extent they are discoverable; - Documents related to any of Defendants' trade secrets; and - Records whose disclosure are restricted or prohibited by statute, agreement, or otherwise.
+- Personally Identifiable Information, including social security numbers, bank or other financial account information, and dates of birth of Plaintiff and current or former employees of Defendants; - Medical information of Plaintiff, and current and/or former employees of Defendants; - Proprietary, organizational or other confidential business records, including records created by Defendants, and/or records relating to or from customers or clients of Defendants; - Financial and/or tax records of Plaintiff and Defendants to the extent they are discoverable; - · Documents related to any of Defendants' trade secrets; and - Records whose disclosure are restricted or prohibited by statute, binding agreement, or otherwise.